If these little birds aren’t visiting your yard or if you want to see more of them, here are 3 easy tips to attract hummingbirds to your yard.

 It is said that nasturtiums and petunias are good attractants for hummingbirds as well but I have never seen one go to either of these plants yet and I normally plant them for colour every year.

 This is the first year I’ve grown scarlet runner beans and they have been a big hit with the hummers.
-Not only do the hummingbirds help pollinate, they look spectacular flitting from flower to flower.
+Not only do hummingbirds help pollinate, but they also look spectacular flitting from flower to flower.
 I will definitely plant these again next year.

 The hummingbirds seem to be attracted to most flowers and will zoom in to take a look.
 They have spent a lot of time around the sunflowers, but they don’t stop to eat.
 Not enough nectar I guess